JingwenWang95/DSP-SLAM/README.md

 ### Run DSP-SLAM with mono sequence
 If you have problem installing mmdetection3d but can run mmdetection smoothly, then you can start with mono sequences as they only require 2D detector.

+### Resolve '***GLSL Shader compilation error: GLSL 3.30 is not supported***'
+We render the reconstructed objects using GLSL, the error above won't affect the SLAM system running but you won't see objects show up in the window.
+You can try running ```export MESA_GL_VERSION_OVERRIDE=3.3``` before running DSP-SLAM.
+More info: https://stackoverflow.com/questions/52592309/0110-error-glsl-3-30-is-not-supported-ubuntu-18-04-c

 # 4. License
 DSP-SLAM includes the third-party open-source software ORB-SLAM2, which itself includes third-party open-source software.
 Each of these components have their own license.
 DSP-SLAM also takes a part of code from DeepSDF which is under MIT license: https://github.com/facebookresearch/DeepSDF.